 - The adoption fee is $30 - $110 depending on whether the animal came in already sterilized and if the adopter lives in the county.

 - Do you ever do off site adoptions?

-Saturday off site adoptions rotate between a few locations such as Petsmart and Tractor Supply, usually from 10 am – 3 pm.
-Call the shelter at (559) 636-4050 for upcoming locations.
-Cats are available @ Petsmart in Visalia and Petsmart in Porterville every day.
+- Saturday off site adoptions will vary and are usually from 10 am – 3 pm.
+Please call the shelter at (559) 636-4050 for more information on upcoming events.
+Cats are available for adoption @ Petsmart in Visalia and Petsmart in Porterville during regular store hours.

 Tulare County Animal Services – (559) 636-4050

 Tulare Animal Services – (559) 685-5047

 What areas does Tulare County cover for dog licensing?

 - Tulare County Animal Services provides licensing services for all of the unincorporated areas of Tulare County.
 We cover to all areas that are outside the city limits and all of those little “county islands.”
 If you live within the city limits, please call your city’s local dog licensing division.

 - What is the County’s dog licensing phone number?